MilesIlac/CityLifeScan/README.md

 * Tools and libraries used: Hilt, Retrofit, Glide, Gson, AnyChart

 ## Features
+* Big thanks to [Teleport](https://developers.teleport.org/api/) for providing the API
 * Pre-loads a list of Teleport Cities under the hood.
 If loading fails, a button will appear for manual reloading
 * Upon choosing a Teleport City and pressing the Scan button, information about that Teleport City will load, and is scrollable.
 * Information includes: